TxusBlasco/predicttheforex_extractor/README.md

 ## Prerequisites

-To use the extractor, ensurethat you machine have the following items
+To use the extractor, ensure that your machine have the following items
 installed:
 - Java +8 https://www.java.com/en/
 - Kafka broker https://kafka.apache.org/